 |Job||Average Household Income|

 - Eventually, you’ll want to stop working whether you live in California or elsewhere.
 To be able to live comfortably without bringing home a regular salary, you’ll need to plan carefull.
 You may find it helpful to hire a financial advisor to help you with that planning.
-SmartAsset can help you find an advisor with our free financial advisor matching service.
-You answer a few questions, and we’ll match you with up to three advisors in your area.
-We’ve fully vetted them all, and they are free of disclosures.
-You’ll then have a chance to talk to your advisor matches to see if one feels right for you.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - No matter how much money you make living in California, you’ll end up giving some of it to the government.
 You can determine your likely tax burden with SmartAsset’s California income tax calculator.